 Santa Maria Campground

 The campground at Santa María station is simple but one of the nicest of any Costa Rican national park.
-Grassy tent sites, picnic tables, shade trees, fresh water and outhouses.
+Grassy tent sites, picnic tables, shade trees, fresh water, showers and outhouses.
+It was renovated in 2019 and costs $4 per person per night (plus the $15 park entry fee).
+See other Costa Rica national parks with camping.

 When to Visit